Kazimierz Żorawski: Biography

-Kazimierz Żorawski was born in Szczurzyn near Ciechanów, in the Russian Empire, now in Poland, to Juliusz Bronisław Wiktor Żórawski and Kazimiera Żórawska.
+Kazimierz Żorawski was born in Szczuki near Ciechanów, in the Russian Empire, now in Poland, to Juliusz Bronisław Wiktor Żórawski and Kazimiera Żórawska.
 In 1884 he completed secondary school in Warsaw.
 From 1884 to 1888 he studied mathematics at the University of Warsaw.
 In 1889 he was selected to continue his mathematics studies on the strength of a paper on observations that he had made at the Warsaw Astronomical Observatory.

 In the years that followed he studied the theory of conversion groups and analytical mechanics in Leipzig, and differential equations in Göttingen.
 In 1891 he was awarded a PhD (under M. Sophius Lie) in Leipzig for his thesis on the applications of group conversion theory to differential geometry.
 In 1892 he became a lecturer at the Polytechnic Higher School of Lwów where he taught mathematics and, in 1893, assumed the Chair of Mechanical Science.

 In 1893, Żorawski received a doctorate in mathematics from Jagiellonian University in Kraków, and in 1895 he traveled to Berlin to study higher level geodesy.
 He later returned to Kraków where, he was named assistant professor and, in 1898, full professor of mathematics at Jagiellonian where he taught higher analysis, geometry (analytic, differential and projective), theory of algebraic curves and theory of singularities.
 In 1900 he was elected a member of the Academy of Learning (from 1919 Polish Academy of Learning) in Kraków.